m0ru/bak/04_solution.md

 found on the directive itself, Angular will continue to look for the property in the scope of the enclosing directive or view.
 Not only will it read data from there, when variables are assigned, it will also write there(!).
-Thus, when you assign to a variable of the same name as a parent component's, you'll change the value there as well, causing (almost certainly unintended) consequences there.
+Thus, when you assign to a variable of the same name as a parent component's, you change the value there as well, causing (almost certainly unintended) consequences there.

 The `restrict`-field ensures that the directive is only used as HTML-tag.
 Without the constraint it would also be usable as HTML-tag-property or even class.
-When writing a component, the HTML-canonical way is to declare a custom tag however, thus the limitation via `restrict: 'E'`.
+However, when writing a component, the HTML-canonical way is to declare a custom tag, thus the limitation via `restrict: 'E'`.
 There are a few cases for directives, that need and should be specified as attributes, e.g. things like `ng-click`.

 Of the other options `bindToController` ensures that the controller is used as scope-object, instead of having a seperate one in addition to the controller.
-It thus avoiding juggling _two_ JavaScript-objects and wondering on which the data is. `controllerAs` exposes the controller to the template as `'self'` (in this case).
+It thus avoids juggling _two_ JavaScript-objects and puzzling to which the data is attached. `controllerAs` exposes the controller to the template as `'self'` (in this case).

 ### Routing {#sec:routing}